MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/mastercontents-elementvisio-xml.md

 ---
 # <a name="mastercontents-element-visio-xml"></a>Elemento MasterContents (XML do Visio)

-Especifica informações sobre as formas de um mestre em um desenho.
+Especifica informações sobre as formas em um mestre em um desenho.

 ## <a name="element-information"></a>Informações de elemento